code-for-nashville/nashville-zone-lookup/API.md

 _Query_: `/api/landuses?address=307%2031st%20Ave%20N.`

-_Response_: Note that `land_uses` is truncated to only include a few exampe entries - the actual response includes an entry for each land use.
+_Response_: Note that `land_uses` is truncated to only include a few example entries - the actual response includes an entry for each land use.

 ```json
 {